Ingá Stone: Archeoastronomical hypothesis

 There is a hypothesis that provides petroglyphs of Ingá an exceptional importance from the archeoastronomical point of view.
 In 1976, the Spanish engineer Francisco Pavía Alemany started a mathematical study of this archaeological monument.
-The first results were published in 1986 by the Instituto of Arqueologia Brasileira (Pavía Alemany F. 1986).
+The first results were published in 1986 by the Instituto de Arqueologia Brasileira.
 He identified in Inga a series of "bowls" and another petroglyph etched into the vertical surface of the wall of Inga that formed a "solar calendar", over which a gnomon projected the shadow of the first solar rays of every day.
-The Agrupación Astronómica de la Safor published in 2005 a summary of this work in its official bulletin Huygens No. 53 (Pavía Alemany F. 2005).
+The Agrupación Astronómica de la Safor published in 2005 a summary of this work in its official bulletin.

-Later, F. Pavia continued the study, focusing this time on a series of signs engraved on the rocky surface, which he interpreted as a large number of "stars" grouped forming "constellations".
+Later, Pavía continued the study, focusing this time on a series of signs engraved on the rocky surface, which he interpreted as a large number of "stars" grouped forming "constellations".
 The coexistence of the "bowls" and the "constellations" in the same rock are thought to give it archaeoastronomical significance.

 In 2006, the Egyptologist and archaeoastronomer Jose Lull coordinated the publication of a book entitled Trabajos de Arqueoastronomía.
 Ejemplos de Africa, America, Europe y Oceania, a compendium of thirteen articles written by archeoastronomers.
 Among these items are "The archeoastronomical ensemble of Inga" where is exposed the study of both the bowls and constellations mentioned before and the reasons that justify Inga as an exceptional archeoastronomic monument, like no other in the world.